 - Open Safari.

-Click the Security tab.
+- Click the Websites tab.

-Want to know more about how Flash and Safari operate in macOS Sierra?
+Want to know more about how Flash and Safari operate in macOS High Sierra?
 Let us know below.